FrootSnack/Advent-of-Code-2022/AOC2022-07/README.md

 }
 ```

 That's all of the helper code we'll need for our solution!
-Our `main()` method is quite simple: we'll go through the input file, splitting on `\n` (newline) characters, and parse our commands accordingly.
+Our `main()` method is a bit convoluted, but it's easy enough to understand: we'll go through the input file, splitting on `\n` (newline) characters, and parse our commands accordingly.
 With this last piece of the puzzle completed, I had my solution!

 > I recognize that this is definitely a bit of an overengineered solution for the given problem.
 For today's challenge, I wanted to focus more on building my C competency and creating a robust and efficient solution than on slapping a Python script together as quickly as possible.